Databases

 Flipt flag state file format has been taken directly from Flipt’s existing import and export flag state format.

-You can run flipt export on your existing Flipt instance, and then add/commit the result to a directory, object storage, or Git repository to get started quickly.
+You can run flipt export on your existing Flipt instance, and then add/commit the result to a directory, object storage, or Git repository to get started.

 This can be used to migrate from a relational database-backed instance of Flipt to a filesystem-backed deployment with ease.